 Metro Boating sells more Blackjack bay boats than anyone else in the country.
 Being higher-end boats, Metro offers custom options & additional accessories to their customers.
 Read how Boat Outfitters helped make Metro Boating the nation's top Blackjack dealer.

 Sea Hunt boats are wildly popular for good reason.
-But there’s still room for upgrades, and Sea Hunt owners purchase lots of parts and materials from Boat Outfitters to customize their boats.
+Sea Hunt owners purchase lots of parts and materials from Boat Outfitters to customize their boats.
 This article highlights 5 of the coolest upgrades.

 Installing a Boat Outfitters inset, face-mount storage unit is well within the abilities of most DIYers, but it does require a bit of forethought and careful measurement.